-The Group is part of a group headed by British American Tobacco p.l.c.
-Materiality of £70 million (2019: £70 million), as communicated by the group audit team, has been applied to the audit of the Group.
-This is lower than the materiality we would otherwise have determined by reference to total assets, and represents 0.13% of the Group's total assets (2019: 0.15%).
-Materiality for the parent company financial statements as a whole was set at £69 million (2019: £69 million), determined with reference to a benchmark of total assets (of which it represents 0.13% (2019: 0.15%)).
+The Group is part of a group headed by British American Tobacco p.l.c. ("BAT p.l.c.
+Group").
+Materiality for the Group financial statements as a whole of £90 million (2020: £70 million), as communicated by the BAT p.l.c.
+Group audit team, has been applied to the audit of the Group.
+This is lower than the materiality we would otherwise have determined by reference to total assets and represents 0.15% of the Group's total assets (2020: 0.13%).
+Materiality for the parent company financial statements as a whole was set at £89 million (2020: £69 million), determined with reference to a benchmark of total assets (of which it represents 0.15% (2020: 0.13%)).

 In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.
-Performance materiality for the Group was set at 75% (2019: 75%) of materiality for the financial statements as a whole, which equates to £52 million (2019: £52 million).
+Performance materiality for the Group was set at 75% (2020: 75%) of materiality for the financial statements as a whole, which equates to £67.5 million (2020: £52 million).
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.
-Performance materiality for the parent company was set at 75% (2019: 75%) of materiality for the financial statements as a whole, which equates to £51 million (2019: £51 million).
+Performance materiality for the parent company was set at 75% (2020: 75%) of materiality for the financial statements as a whole, which equates to £67 million (2020: £51 million).
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.

-We agreed to report to those charged with governance any corrected or uncorrected identified misstatements exceeding £3 million (2019: £3 million) in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to those charged with governance any corrected or uncorrected identified misstatements exceeding $\pounds 4.5$ million (2020: $\pounds 3$ million) in addition to other identified misstatements that warranted reporting on qualitative grounds.